Nynros/InternetSecurity/README.txt

 Topic: Internet Latency
 ------------------------------
 If your router must handle several streams and other connections at the same time it may result in some serious latency-problems.
-You can check that with the follwing link: https://shorturl.at/qOvQv BUFFERBLOAT GRADE A - Good
+You can check that with the follwing link - https://www.waveform.com/tools/bufferbloat BUFFERBLOAT GRADE A/B - Good
-BUFFERBLOAT GRADE not A - Not so good
+BUFFERBLOAT GRADE not A/B - Not so good.
+Check / Enable the Quality of Service (QoS) and MAC Filtering on your WLAN-Router if possible.
+Contact your ISP

 Topic: Data Breach
 ------------------------------
-Check frequently if your email address is in a data breach (https://haveibeenpwned.com/)
+Check frequently (monthly) if your email address is in a data breach - https://haveibeenpwned.com

 Topic: Virus-Defender
 ------------------------------